siangsiang/VSD-Final/ML-HW/README.md

 * rawdata: The ECG data & weights in double
-* data: The ECG data & weights converted to fixed point
+* data: The ECG data & weights converted to fixed point for C++ ML to inference